Mishima-syk/markdown2pptx/README.rst

 markdown2pptx
 =============

-`markdown2pptx` is PowerPoint slide generator from markdown txt
+`markdown2pptx` is a PowerPoint slide generator from markdown txt

 Requirements
 ------------